Vociferous121/Ogasai/README.md

  # oGasai Scripts for WoW Classic
  Ogasaism

 Causes bans on turtle WoW.
 There are much better places to play, anyways.
 I am unsure what is causing the ban but it could be the queries for protected API or never-used API calls or it could be the navigation.
 The bot is not detected on other servers running the same Warden.
-You can try BloogBot if you plan to play Twow.

 Priest, Warlock, Warrior, Paladin, Rogue, Hunter - working the best